 Sandwell workplace wellbeing

-Here are some resources for nurturing a healthy workforce.
-Please see also our mental health and wellbeing page in relation to the coronavirus pandemic.
+As well as the resources listed below, see our mental health and wellbeing page in relation to the coronavirus pandemic.

 Thrive at Work

 Thrive at Work is a commitment programme which helps your workplace nurture employee health and wellbeing.
 It spans mental, musculoskeletal and physical health, and promotes healthy lifestyles.
 Thrive at Work offers a toolkit of local and national resources, policies and services, making it clearer and easier for your business to improve employee health and wellbeing.
 You can sign up for the Thrive at Work programme through the West Midlands Combined Authority or, for more information, email engagement officer Alison Pugh via firstname.lastname@example.org.

 For employees aged 18 to 39 years living or working in Sandwell (or registered with a GP in the borough), Team Prevent provides free comprehensive health assessments.
 These include height, weight and body mass index (BMI) checks; waist and hip measurements; a blood pressure reading and an assessment of other health indicators such as dietary intake, physical activity, alcohol consumption and smoking.
 Each assessment takes around 20 minutes and can be carried out in a small room within your place of work.
 Team Prevent can advise your employees on reducing health risks and enjoying better life satisfaction.
 For more information, visit the website, where you can chat to a member of the team.

 Sandwell Council has helpfully rounded up details of a wealth of free support available to make people’s lives happier and healthier.
 From smoking cessation to healthier eating, you’ll find lots of information via the Healthy Sandwell page.

 The main Sandwell Council website gives a list of leisure centres, places to swim and parks, as well as details about accessible facilities.
 You can see the information here.